jeyadosanjh/DAT5501_git/Week8_data_analysis/CocaCola_price_change/README.md

 - 'cocacola_asset_price.py' — copy of the functions that create dataset and plot the asset price against date
 - 'cocacola_price_sorting.py' - functions that calculate the daily change in price, the time it takes to sort the change in price and plots the change in time against n (7->365)
 - 'cocacola_percent_change.png' - plot of change in time against n

+## Results
+Hypothesis: The measured sorting time for T(n) should scale approximately as n log n

+Results: The measures sorting time T(n) does scale approximately as n log n, confirming the hypothesis.
+Minor deviations at small n arise from timing resolution and system noise

 ## How to run the code
 ```bash